 - Senior enrolled in one of the institutions participating in the Scholarship Program or a student who has recently graduated from one of those institutions.

-- Upon taking up the Churchill Scholarship, a Churchill Scholar must be between the ages of 19 and 26, must hold a bachelor’s degree or an equivalent, and may not have attained a doctorate degree.
+- Upon taking up the Churchill Scholarship, a scholar must hold a bachelor’s degree or an equivalent, and may not have attained a doctorate degree.

 - Cumulative undergraduate GPA ≥ 3.8 recommended

 - Outstanding academic achievement, especially in the major, as indicated by course grades and recommendation letters